OUIsolutions/VibeScript/docs/native_api.md

 local parameters = {
     {
         name="color",
-        description="the color of the ai , format in ('red','green','blue',yellow)",
-        type = "string",
+        description="the color of the ai, format in ('red','green','blue','yellow')", type = "string",
          required = true
     }